Choosing a deaf-friendly school in Scotland

 - Location of the school – how far will your child have to travel?

 - What extra-curricular activities are on offer?
-And is the school prepared to make adjustments so that your child can participate fully?
+Is the school prepared to make adjustments so that your child can participate fully?

 - Are there any other deaf children currently studying at the school?